All Episodes

 I'm putting it in proper order here.

-This this database that Maxine Waters warned us about three years ago, two years ago, which has now been verified to exist.
+This database that Maxine Waters warned us about three years ago, two years ago, which has now been verified to exist.

 The Iran deal and the way it's all come together is they've all just spat on the U.S. Constitution here.

-I mean, John Kerry's claiming that we have to let the U.N. vote on the Iranian deal before Congress does, because it would offend the other five countries if we unilaterally took charge here over the ratification and approval of this.
+I mean, John Kerry's claiming that we have to let the UN vote on the Iranian deal before Congress does because it would offend the other five countries if we unilaterally took charge here over the ratification and approval of this.

-See, once the UN approves it, which has happened, Obama can say rejecting it will put the U.S. in violation of international law.
+See, once the U.N. approves it, which has happened, Obama can say rejecting it will put the U.S. in violation of international law.

-And to try to convince members of Congress there's nothing they can do now.
+This is done to pressure Congress and to try to convince members of Congress there's nothing they can do now.

 It doesn't matter what they do, they're too late.